-The rest of this booklet will provide pupils with specific information about our bespoke curriculum choices, National initiatives, information about each subject that is taught at Key Stage 4 and the view from partner colleges.
-Once choices are finalised the school timetable cannot be amended during the next school year.
+The rest of this booklet will provide pupils with specific information about our bespoke curriculum choices, information about each subject that is taught at Key Stage 4 and the view from partner colleges.
+Once choices are finalised the school timetable cannot be amended in the next school year.
 Yours sincerely,